junjie-xu/junjie-xu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Junjie Xu, a 4th Ph.D. student in the College of [Information Sciences and Technology](https://ist.psu.edu) at [The Pennsylvania State University](https://www.psu.edu/).
+I'm Junjie Xu, a final-year Ph.D. student in the College of [Information Sciences and Technology](https://ist.psu.edu) at [The Pennsylvania State University](https://www.psu.edu/).
 I'm co-advised by Prof. [Suhang Wang](https://suhangwang.ist.psu.edu/) and Prof. [Xiang Zhang](https://faculty.ist.psu.edu/xzz89/).
 I received my Bachelor's degree from [Huazhong University of Science and Technology](http://english.hust.edu.cn) in 2021.

-My research interests lie in Machine Learning, AI for Science, Graph Learning, and Large Language Models, Geometric Deep Learning, and their intersections.
+My research interests lie in AI for Science, LLM, Graph Learning, Geometric Deep Learning, and their intersections.

 ## News
+* 09/2025: One paper accepted by NeurIPS 2025.
+* 08/2025: One paper accepted by TIST.
 * 05/2025: One paper accepted as **Spotlight** by ICML 2025.
+* 05/2024: Start a new position as a ML Intern at Pinterest.
 * 03/2025: One paper accepted as **Oral** Presentation by AI4NA Workshop @ ICLR 2025.
 * 02/2025: One paper was selected as **Oral** at ICLR 2025.
 * 01/2025: Two papers accepted by ICLR 2025.